AGM 03/13/2020 AT 6.45pm on ZOOM FOR MEMBERS OF THE TRUST

 Zero Energy Housing for the Elderly, Hydro and Wind Projects

 We recently were successful in getting £60,000 from Scottish Land Fund to purchase land at Camps Junction East for £75,000 from West Lothian Council.
 We intend to build zero energy homes for the elderly to rent.
-Unfortunately we have discovered the land has been contaminated by a building developer waste that may cost more than the land to remove.
+Unfortunately we discovered the land has was contaminated by a building developer waste.
+The Council gave us a grant to remove the waste of up to £72,000.
+Using local business and volunteer help we returned £17,000 back to the Council.
+The Scottish Government has awarded us £10,000 to develop a Rural Housing Fund application of £500,000 to deliver this for elderly residents in the community.

 We co-ordinated several communities to benefit from hydro opportunities across the Forestry Commission Estate and received £40,000 from Cares to do feasibility studies on each site.
 The recent Department of Environment and Climate Change announcement on feed in tariff rates has now made each site currently uneconomic to develop.

 KCDT negotiated the best wind farm deal in Scotland, for community benefit and investment, at Fauch Hill.
 Read about it here.
 Despite over 60% support for the scheme, based on an independent survey, the local authority and then the Scottish Government rejected the scheme.
 Kirknewton lost £100,000 a year in community benefit alone.
-We currently have an interest in a windfarm based at Camilty – details here
+There is a new Fauch Hill application we can invest in, which we hope will be granted, which will provide up to £50,000+ a year in funds.
+This is going to appeal after being rejected by West Lothian Council.
+We currently also have an interest in a windfarm based at Camilty – details here